 Missing data:

-Participants will be excluded from analyses if they fail to provide complete data for all measures.
+Participants will be excluded from analyses in any case where they fail to provide complete data for all measures.
+Therefore missing data treatment will not be necessary.

-Exploratory analysis:
+Exploratory analyses:

 In both conditions, the human likeness rating as well as the acceptability rating condition, participants will be asked to answer questions regarding eeriness on a 5- point Likert scale: